While we strongly encourage you to start at UWM from day one, everything you need to know to successfully transfer to our program is here!

 We recommend that students seeking to major in Atmospheric Sciences transfer to UWM as soon as possible after having completed Math 231 and Physics 209 and 214 or their equivalents.
 These two courses serve as prerequisites for the gateway course to our major, Atm Sci 240 (Introduction to Meteorology).
 Atm Sci 240 is offered every spring and must be completed before taking the required core courses for our major, which themselves require two additional years of study to complete.
 Thus, presuming that all prerequisites for entering into Atm Sci 240 have been met, a student must transfer to UWM by the start of the spring semester of their sophomore year to graduate in four years.

 Join our community of like-minded students and get involved with the student-led Atmospheric Sciences Club and the Greater Milwaukee Chapter of the American Meteorological Society.
 During the fall and spring semesters, Innovative Weather holds a pre-internship, which serves as the gateway to becoming involved with the Innovative Weather internship program.
 You may also be interested in the world’s first faculty-led Atmospheric Science Study-Abroad Program through which we travel to Mexico to explore the effects of acid rain on Mexico’s historical sites.
 You can even become involved with faculty-led undergraduate research as early as your first semester on campus!

-If you’d like more information or have questions about transferring to our program, please contact the Atmospheric Science Program Coordinator.
+If you’d like more information or have questions about transferring to our program, please contact the Atmospheric Science Program Chair.
 If you are local to Milwaukee, we’d be happy to arrange a visit to our campus and program.